-Players acquire Victory Points (VPs) through taking control of cities and, for the Parliamentarians, capturing the king.
-Victory Points are not counted individually for each player, but are represented on a relative scale on the Victory Track 4.5.
+Players acquire Victory Points (VPs) through taking control of cities and, for the Parliamentarians, capturing of the king.
+VPs are not counted individually for each player, but are represented on a relative scale on the Victory Track [4.5].
 A player wins a Major Victory if there are 3 or more VPs for that player's side at the end of a Turn.
 If neither player has secured a Major Victory by the end of 1646, then the game is a Minor Victory for the player with VPs, or for the Royalist player in the case of 0 VPs.